The assistance provided to primary producers under WANDRRA is managed by the Department of Primary Industries and Regional Development (DPIRD).

-Professional advice grant
+Professional advice grant (reimbursement of fees)

 Primary producers may apply for reimbursement of fees to obtain professional advice directly relating to addressing issues arising from an eligible natural disaster event.